alphasentaurii/alphasentaurii/_posts/2020-07-11-sql-northwind-database.md

 categories: datascience
 ---

-# SQL Northwind Database

-Practicing SQL queries using the Northwind Database from Microsoft.
+The `Northwind SQL Database Project` demonstrates how to use `SQL queries` and `hypothesis testing` in order to `recommend business strategies` for increasing sales and reducing costs for the fictitious "Northwind" company.
+The Northwind SQL database was created by Microsoft for data scientists to practice SQL queries and hypothesis testing in their analyses.

 ![GitHub repo size](https://img.shields.io/github/repo-size/hakkeray/northwind-sql-database-project)
 ![GitHub license](https://img.shields.io/github/license/hakkeray/northwind-sql-database-project?color=black)

-The `Northwind SQL Database Project` demonstrates how to use `SQL queries` and `hypothesis testing` in order to `recommend business strategies` for increasing sales and reducing costs for the fictitious "Northwind" company.
-The Northwind SQL database was created by Microsoft for data scientists to practice SQL queries and hypothesis testing in their analyses.

 ![northwind](https://github.com/hakkeray/dsc-mod-3-project-online-ds-ft-100719/blob/master/Northwind_ERD_updated.png?raw=true)